Bponthemove/my-new-portfolio/README.md

 Code needs to be checked for all browser
 Access (labels etc) needs to be added --done-- Stickman section needs useVisible hook to set starting when section comes in view.
 On smaller screens he is not in view on load
-Certificate section needs image box which displays hovered certficate scroll Y needs to be stopped when mobile menu is open arrow to top needs to be visible when scrolling
+Certificate section needs image box which displays hovered certficate --not doing-- scroll Y needs to be stopped when mobile menu is open --done-- arrow to top needs to be visible when scrolling --done--

-extra's to be done:
+extra's maybe to be done:
   modal pop up after x seconds of inactivity to play guess the skill game